Ready to adopt? Discover the 18 best medium-sized family dog breeds

 Setting up an emergency fund is wise, especially for breeds prone to specific health conditions that may require ongoing management.

-Introduce dog to family with kids
+Introduce the dog to your kids

 Teaching children about appropriate behavior around dogs is crucial when introducing a dog to a family with kids.